telerik/reporting-docs/getting-started/installation/installation-approaches.md

 To install Telerik Reporting through the MSI automatic installer file:

 1. Log into your [Telerik account](https://www.telerik.com/account).
 Click the __Downloads__ tab to view the available trial and commercial products and select __Telerik Reporting__.
 1. From the next page, download the MSI installation and the documentation files and download the automatic installation MSI file.
-The source code is available for download only for commercial-license holders.
+The source code is available for download only for commercial license holders.
 1. When the download completes, run `Telerik_Reporting_[suiteversion].msi`.
-In the dialog which appears after you execute the MSI file, confirm that you have read and accepted the License Agreement.
+In the dialog that appears after you execute the MSI file, confirm that you have read and accepted the License Agreement.

 	![The Welcome Page of the Telerik Reporting Installation Wizard](images/installWizard1.png)